-Material GRI topics Objectives 2023 Achievements 2023 Status GRI 201: Economic Performance Financial targets - 15-18% return on CET1 capital (RoCET1). - 70-73% cost-income ratio. - 10-15% profit before tax growth in Global Wealth Management.1 Financial targets Our performance in 2023 reflected the costs from the integration of Credit Suisse, the challenging operating conditions for the financial industry, and the uncertainty and market volatility resulting from continued geopolitical tensions.
+Material GRI topics Objectives 2023 Achievements 2023 Status GRI 201: Economic Performance Financial targets - 15-18% return on CET1 capital (RoCET1). - 70-73% cost-income ratio. - 10-15% profit before tax growth in Global Wealth Management.
+1 Financial targets Our performance in 2023 reflected the costs from the integration of Credit Suisse, the challenging operating conditions for the financial industry, and the uncertainty and market volatility resulting from continued geopolitical tensions.
 On a consolidated basis, reported profit before tax was USD 28,739m, including USD 27,748m of negative goodwill related to the acquisition, as well as integration-related expenses of USD 4,478m and negative goodwill related pull to par and other purchase price allocation effects.
-On an underlying basis, pre-tax Not comparable GRI 205: Anti- corruption Ongoing delivery of alignment opportunities between financial crime and ESG risk management frameworks.
+On an underlying basis, pre-tax Not comparable GRI 205: Anti- corruption Ongoing delivery of alignment opportunities between financial crime and ESG risk management frameworks. profit for the combined businesses was USD 3,963m.
 FCP training: Global annual FCP training (mandatory for all staff) included case studies covering environmental crime, building on the enhancements to the Global AML Policy in November 2022, which specifically highlighted environmental crime as a predicate money laundering offence.
-ESG training: GCRG Intermediate ESG training was delivered across all GCRG business divisions and group functions in 2023 which included a module on FCP risks and mitigants delivered by the ESG SME in FCP.
+Achieved ESG training: GCRG Intermediate ESG training was delivered across all GCRG business divisions and group functions in 2023 which included a module on FCP risks and mitigants delivered by the ESG SME in FCP.
 Gap analysis: A gap analysis was undertaken on ESG topics, which concluded that significant areas of SCR are covered by the FCP framework.
 The main way is through the SCR leverage of the UBS in-house name and media screening Compliance tool, COSIMA (Compliance Structured Intelligence Management), which also incorporates the ESG database RepRisk.
 SCR escalations: An agreement was reached between FCP and the SCR teams that the former may refer scenarios which fall outside formal SCR policy-mandated escalation criteria.
 This enables the application of a risk-based approach, for scenarios where FCP concerns have been addressed but there may be residual reputational risk concerns relevant for SCR.
-GRI 401: Employment Continuously empower our employees to drive our client promise, focus on our strategic imperatives and strengthen our culture with the firm's purpose at the center of everything we do.
-Continue to be an employer of choice.
+GRI 401: Employment Continuously empower our employees to drive our client promise, focus on our strategic imperatives and strengthen our culture with the firm's purpose at the center of everything we On track Continue to be an employer of choice.
 Foster internal mobility and offer our employees opportunities to build long and satisfying careers at UBS.
 Develop employees and leaders to further build our diverse and inclusive culture with a relentless focus on collaboration.
 Motivate, inspire and empower our diverse workforce through effective people-management practices and continuous employee appreciation.
-Continue our agile transformation.
-Upskill employees in agile practices for teams to deliver value quickly and reliably in an aligned way of working.
-Promoted culture-building behavior through a number of Group-wide, divisional and regional On track
+Familiarized our new colleagues with our three keys to success to build a unified culture.
+Recognized employees for cross-divisional collaboration and for suggesting innovative or simplification ideas with our Group Franchise Awards program.
+Employees gave nearly 439,000 Kudos to recognize and appreciate their colleagues' above- and-beyond behavior to promote excellence and increase engagement and employee satisfaction through our peer-to-peer appreciation program (called Kudos).
+Conducted employee lifecycle surveys, analyses of specific business issues and "pulse" surveys.
+One such pulse survey showed high levels of psychological safety, respect, collaboration and empowerment.
+Filled 38.8% of all our open roles by internal candidates.
+Continued supporting our agile transformation in selected teams and functions, also as part of the integration.
+This included a specialized knowledge-sharing community, and training delivered through UBS University.